sage-code/eve/manual/structure.md

 ```

 ## Method termination
-A method end with keyword over or exit; Program execution will continue with the next statement after the method call.
+A method end with keyword finish or exit.
+When method is terminated, program execution will continue with the next statement after the method call.
 Keyword "exit" or "panic" can terminate a method early.
 Exit from the "main" method will stop the program execution early.

 **Example:**
 ```
 method: test(Integer: a)
+start
   print (a);
-over
+finish;

 method: main(List[String]: *args)
-  -- number of arguments received:
+  ** number of arguments received:
   Integer: c := args.count();
+start

-  -- verify condition and exit
+  ** verify condition and exit
   exit if c = 0;

-  call test(c); -- method call
+  test(c); ** method call
-over
+finish;
 ```

 ## Side Effects